-The FTC competition is designed for students who want to compete head to head using a sports model.
-Teams design, build, and program their robots to compete in an Alliance against other teams.
+FIRST® Tech Challenge is designed for students who want to compete head to head using a sports model.
+Teams design, build, and program their robots to compete in an alliance format against other teams.
+Robots are built from a reusable platform, powered by Android technology, and programmed using Java or Blockly.
+Teams, including coaches, mentors, and students, are required to develop strategy and build robots based on sound engineering principles, such as rapid prototyping.
+They also develop strategic problem-solving, organizational, and team-building skills.
 Awards are given for the competition, as well as community outreach, design, and other real-world accomplishments.
-Students get to make robots in a real-life engineering process.
-They develop strategic problem-solving, organizational, and team-building skills

 - FTC tournaments are organized in 15 countries for up to 7000 teams